|

 can still be done---but with very different versions of songs.
 Top of

-the list: restoring Lennon’s original concept for “Revolution” (later
+the list: restoring Lennon’s original “Revolution” (later “Revolution 1”),

-“Revolution 1”), which devolves into about seven minutes of chaos and sound
+which evolved into about seven minutes of chaos and sound

 sculpture.
-The approximately 13-minute version was bootlegged some years
+This approximately 13-minute version was bootlegged some years

-back, but lacking Lennon’s lead guitar overdub and Martin’s horn
+back, but lacked Lennon’s lead guitar overdub and Martin’s brilliant horn

-arrangement, and without several tapes of Beatles vocals earmarked for
+arrangement, as well as several tapes of Beatles vocals earmarked for

 addition to the song.
 Why not restore it?
 That Giles Martin did not

-candidate: a boffo uptempo version (released on the “white album” outtakes
+candidate: a sizzling uptempo version (released on the “white album” outtakes

 discs) without the feedback on guitars, and vocals.
-Well, add vocals!
+Why not add vocals to

-Especially the “shoo-be-doo-wops,” which really should have been on the
+it, especially the “shoo-be-doo-wops" (which really should have been on the

-original single.
-(Or just add them to the single version.)
+original single.)
+Or just add them to the released single version.
 Also: “I’m So

-Tired” with the Harrison guitar fills, “Yer Blues” with the dual George and
+Tired” with the Harrison guitar fills restored, “Yer Blues” with the dual

-George Martin orchestration or the outtake electric version---restored after
+George Martin orchestration, and the outtake electric version---which

-released version), and “Good Night,” the four-part harmony version with John
+could be made whole by simply adding the ending of the released version), and “Good Night,” the four-part harmony

 accompanying on electric guitar.
 Further begging construction: the very